huntdatacenter/docs/docs/getting-started/1-collect-keys.md

 # Step 1.
 Collect your keys

-This step ensures that you have the correct keys and configuration files before you invest time in the remaining setup.
+This step ensures that you have the correct keys and config files before you invest time in the remaining setup.

 ::: warning Requirements